cj-mills/unity-barracuda-inference-base/README.md

-# Barracuda Inference Toolkit
+# Barracuda Inference Base

-Barracuda Inference Toolkit is a custom Unity package for performing inference with the [Barracuda inference library](https://docs.unity3d.com/Packages/com.unity.barracuda@3.0/manual/index.html).
-This package includes a flexible `BarracudaModelRunner` base class and various subclasses, such as `MultiClassImageClassifier`, for different tasks.
+Barracuda Inference Base is a custom Unity package that provides a foundation for performing inference with the [Barracuda inference library](https://docs.unity3d.com/Packages/com.unity.barracuda@3.0/manual/index.html).
+It includes a flexible base class to extend with task-specific packages.

 ## Features

 - Perform inference using the Unity Barracuda library
-- Extendable `BarracudaModelRunner` base class for custom inference tasks
+- Extensible `BarracudaModelRunner` base class for custom inference tasks
-- Pre-built subclasses, such as `MultiClassImageClassifier`, for various tasks
 - Support for different compute backends and channel orders